 With both taggants and additives providing only questionable benefits, one suggested way of tackling the issue of misuse of chemical compounds is to look at regulation of precursor compounds that can be used to make homemade explosives.
-The US National Academies of Science, Engineering and Medicine produced a report in 2018 on 'Restricting Access to Explosive Precursor Chemicals'
+The US National Academies of Science, Engineering and Medicine produced a report in 2018 on 'Restricting Access to Explosive Precursor Chemicals'.

-Its committee developed a prioritised list of precursor chemicals, reasoning that: "It would be impossible to restrict banned the sale of AN mixtures with more access to all precursor chemicals without than 79% AN, and calcium ammonium disrupting people's lives and commerce.'
+Its committee developed a prioritised list of precursor chemicals, reasoning that; "It would be impossible to restrict access to all precursor chemicals without disrupting people's lives and commerce."